School-links Emergency Alerts keep community informed

 The school took immediate action upon receiving this advice and the school was locked down with all staff and students remaining inside the buildings until they were notified as to when they could come out of lockdown.
 The lockdown ended at approximately 3.30pm without incident.

 The school utilised School-links to keep the community up to date on the situation.
-The automated daily data synchronisation between edge and School-links meant that all contact information was up to date.
+The automated daily data synchronisation between the school's SMS and School-links meant that all contact information was up to date.
 Parents, caregivers – and staff – were able to be informed via text message and email within minutes, and kept informed as to further developments.

 Approximately 1400 messages were sent on multiple communication channels in a couple of clicks.
 Critically, it meant that parents who had already come to collect their children remained in their vehicles and didn’t interfere with the work of the emergency services.